-A web application module can be executed and debugged in two different areas: the Public Area or the Personal Area.
+A Traditional Web module can be executed and debugged in two different areas: the Public Area or the Personal Area.

-Mobile application modules are always published and debugged in the Public Area.
+Reactive Web and Mobile modules are always published and debugged in the Public Area.

 The Public Area is a common area of the environment where modules are published when using "1-Click Publish".
 This operation stores a new version of the module on the environment, allowing you to keep your module under version control.
 Shared services like Processes, Timers, and Emails are only executed in the Public Area.

 When a developer publishes a module to the Public Area, all changes become public to other developers.
 For example, if you change a screen and publish the module to the Public Area, other developers executing the application will start using the screen with your changes.
 If they are working on the same module and publish their changes, they will merge their work with your changes.